tave8/tave8/README.md

 I'm a backend developer building ZeroChiamate, a CRM SaaS for service businesses.

-One of the few remaining developers who still reads text...
+One of the few remaining developers who loves boring text without emojis...
 Which is why you'll see no emojis 😉

 How to make me happy? *Give me a challenge, not a task*.